jyi/casino/SimAPR/README.md

 `LineInfo` represents each patched line.
 Line number is stored in `LineInfo.line_number`.
 If the APR tool is template-based (e.g. `TBar`), Templates are stored in `LineInfo.tbar_type_info_map`.
 If the APR tool is learning-based (e.g. `Recoder`), Actual patches are stored in `LineInfo.recoder_case_info_map`.
 For `tbar_type_info_map`, the keys are the names of the templates and the values are `TbarTypeInfo`.
 For `recoder_case_info_map`, the keys are the ID of the patches and the values are `RecoderCaseInfo`.

 `TbarTypeInfo` represents each template for template-based APR tools.
 Template name is stored in `TbarTypeInfo.mutation`.
 Every patches are stored in `TbarTypeInfo.tbar_case_info_map`.
 The keys are the patch IDs and the values are `TbarCaseInfo`.

+The nodes of patch treee are removed in `TbarPatchInfo/RecoderPatchInfo.remove_patch`.
+In default, each selected nodes are removed after the test execution.
+After the selected patch is tried, the results of failing tests are updated in `TbarPatchInfo/RecoderPatchInfo.update_result` and the results of passing tests are updated in `TbarPatchInfo/RecoderPatchInfo.update_result_positive` (e.g. vertical search).